 The (SOT) Sacro Occipital Technique association is an international organization requiring membership.
 This organization is the governing body for Craniopathy practitioners.
 Doctors of Osteopathy (DO’s), dentists, medical doctors, and chiropractors are able to be trained by the SOT practitioners.

-Dr. Kaminsky is well versed in Craniopathy and SOT Chiropractic and is located in NYC, Midtown, Manhattan.
+Dr. Kaminsky is well versed in Craniopathy and SOT Chiropractic but prefers to use the gentler methods of Craniosacral Therapy.
+He is located in NYC, Midtown, Manhattan.